Searchresults

 Curios

-Curios is the online testing environment that is developed, maintained and supported by the Educational Technology Office of the Ghent University Information and Communication Technology Department.
+Curios is the online testing environment that is developed, maintained and supported by the Information and Communication Technology Division.
 The environment has its own authoring environment and integrates smoothly with Ufora.

-Curios is an extensive (and therefore somewhat more complex) testing environment with …
+Curios is an extensive (and therefore somewhat more complex) testing environment with specific attention to Ghent University guidelines …

 Read more -